• Skip to primary navigation

 • Vellum

-• Vinyl: Glitter vinyl, printable, outdoor, holographic (most used of the Cricut blades for vinyl)
+• Vinyl: glitter, printable, outdoor, and holographic (most used of the Cricut blades for vinyl)

 This is the third blade that can be used with any Cricut machine.
 It is designed to cut fabric and only fabric.
 You have to make sure that the fabric you cut with this blade is bonded to a backing material.